ogdenpm/intel80tools/Doc/Tools.md

 ### asm80.exe, locate.exe, lib.exe, link.exe, plm80.exe (c-ports)

 C port of Intel's ISIS tool chain.
-The usage is as per Intel's documentation, see [Cports.md](Cports.md) for more information, including how directories are mapped to drives.
+The usage is as per Intel's documentation with native file name support and removal of some limitations.
+See [Cports.md](Cports.md) for more information, including how directories are mapped to drives.

-### asm80x.pl
+### asm80x.pl [depreciated]

-This is a perl wrapper script that provides long label name support to Intel's ASM80.
-It takes as input a file with extension .asmx along with the usual asm80 options.
-It updates the listing and object files to reflect the long names.
-Since it uses thames and asm80 v4.1, the special features of thames are supported.
-See [thames.md](thames.md)

-In addition to long names _ and $ are ignored in names, this allows names to reflect PL/M conventions.
-However a label beginning with $ is passed through unchanged and as is a single _ .
-If these are invalid asm80 will report the error.

-Note names excluding the _ and $ can be up to 31 characters and are converted to uppercase.

-Due to the implementation there are a small number of limitations and differences in behaviour

-- For MACRO, IPR and IPRC long names are not supported in the text after the key word, however a long label before the opcode is supported
-- For MACRO attempts to create a label of the form @nnnnn, where nnnnn is a decimal number, using concatenation features is likely to cause problems unless nnnnn is a large number.
-- Include files are process before submission to asm80 since they may contain long label names.
-- As a bonus, by using a label beginning _n where n is  digit, it is possible to create label names in the that begin with a digit.
-These will appear in the object file if they are public or local symbols are requested.
-- The symbol table in the listing file is reformatted to accommodate the longer file names.
-This may cause the last page to be longer than the standard page length.
-Also any set page width is ignored.
+No longer needed as the newer c-port of asm80 supports long label names

 ### asmx.pl